Marriage

 This is the event for which God has been eagerly waiting!

-This is the event where you make a covenantal union in the image of the covenants
+This is the event where you make a covenantal union with God and each other.

 This is the event which a man and a woman become husband and wife in the presence

-of God, the priest, their loved ones and the Catholic community.
+of God, the priest, witnesses, their loved ones and the Catholic community.

 This is the event that marks your marriage as the beginning of your growing family to